Check Point NGFW

 Now that you’ve created your user in Check Point NGFW, you can configure the Check Point NGFW connection in InsightConnect to use the plugin.

 - In InsightConnect, open the connection configuration for the Check Point NGFW plugin.

 - You can do this when selecting the Check Point NGFW plugin during a workflow building session, or by creating the connection independently by choosing Plugins & Tools from the Settings tab on the left menu.
 On the Plugins & Tools page, select the Connections tab and click Add Connection in the upper-right corner.

 - Configure the connection for the Check Point NGFW plugin.

-- Give the connection a unique and identifiable name, select the orchestrator the plugin should run on, and choose the Check Point NGFW plugin from the list.
+- Give the connection a unique and identifiable name, select where the plugin should run, and choose the Check Point NGFW plugin from the list.
 If it’s not available, import the plugin from the Installed Plugins tab.

 - Configure your Check Point NGFW credentials.

 - In the credentials field, select credentials to an existing Check Point NGFW account or enter the username and password for a newly created Check Point NGFW user.

 - In the Check Point NGFW URL field enter the full URL to your instance of Check Point NGFW connection.